Why is there so much negativity on the internet?

 It shows that they think you’re doing awesome at what you’re doing!

-This doesn’t mean that you have to go out and meet a person you’ve never met before and teach them all the ins and outs of your profession.
+This doesn’t mean that you have to go out and meet a person you’ve never met before and teach them all the ins and outs of your profession for free.

 I mean, girl, you’ve spent hundreds of hours doing research and spent tons of money on resources to get to where you are today.

-I can’t even count the number of times I’ve had questions like “can I pick your brain?” from people I didn’t know.
+I can’t even count the number of times I’ve had questions like “can I pick your brain?” or “can I have a phone call with you?” from people I didn’t know or never talked to.

 However, it doesn’t hurt to answer people’s simple questions like where you shot a certain photo or your opinion on their overall brand.